1jour1vin

 The 2008 vintage was rated: Gault Millau 16/20

 This white wine is a blend of Ugni Blanc, Grenache Blanc, and Chardonnay.
-A concentrated, fruity, and full-bodied wine, it offers aromas of yellow peach, apricot, and anise.
+It is a concentrated, fruity, and full-bodied wine with aromas of yellow peach, apricot, and anise.
 Enjoy it now!

-Buy your Aupilhac wines at the best price in a private sale!
+Buy your Aupilhac wines at the best price through a private sale!

 Rated site